 'Community Focus' is EASY 93.1's long-running signature community affairs program, airing each Sunday morning at 6:50 a.m.
-ET, hosted by correspondents Ellen Jaffe and Jeff Martin.
+ET, hosted by correspondent Ellen Jaffe.

 Each week on 'Viewpoints,' you'll hear from experts, authors and newsmakers in fields such as business, social sciences, sports, education, popular culture and the arts.
 'Viewpoints' airs on EASY 93.1 each Sunday morning at 6:20 a.m.
 ET.

 How to Deal With Stress / Vulnerability to U.S. Power Grids